broeneatsdinner/Dinner-Lab-Wiki/Hotfix-Branches.md

 ## Working with Hotfix Branches

-When a hotfix gets reported, it means something has gone terribly _terribly_ wrong and all developers should stop work before the end of the world comes around.
-As the phones ring and Slack messages get sent around, __someone__ will be assigned the task of fixing this critical error.
+When a hotfix gets reported, it means something has gone terribly _terribly_ wrong and all developers should stop work before the end of the world comes around and the internets crush __everyone__.
+As the phones ring and Slack messages get sent, __someone__ will be assigned the task of fixing this critical error.
 If you're that lucky someone, follow these steps.

 ***